dineshbali18/GDP-2/README.md

 Automatic failover mechanisms to maintain data synchronization even during service disruptions.\
 Scalable cloud infrastructure to handle high traffic and ensure real-time data updates across devices.

+\
+**Dashboard for Bearcat Finance App**\
+**Update Data:** Make sure the dashboard automatically refreshes to reflect the most recent financial data by connecting it to real-time data sources.\
+**Visualize Trends:** Accurately depict expenditure categories, income, and savings progress with interactive charts.\
+**Insights in Real Time:** Provide tools that allow for frequent changes to deliver accurate and timely financial summary.